marktkimball/branch-hill-baptist/src/pages/missions/index.md

   and seeks to be supportive to those forwarding the Gospel of Jesus Christ around the world.
 precontent: >
-  Currently the church supports over 40 missionaries and/or mission projects worldwide.
+  Currently the church supports 60 missionaries and/or mission projects worldwide.
 From the mountains of Papua New Guinea to the streets of South Africa, the reach of our missions program has been blessed of the Lord.
 Not only do we support mission endeavors, but we encourage and have taken many